Legs Diamond: Prohibition and the Manhattan Bootleg Wars

-In the late 1920s, Prohibition was in force, and the sale of beer and other alcohol was illegal in the United States.
+In the late 1920s, Prohibition was in force, and the sale of beer and other alcoholic beverages was illegal in the United States.
 Diamond traveled to Europe to acquire beer and narcotics but failed.
-He did obtain liquor, which was dumped overboard in partially full barrels that floated onto Long Island as ships entered New York.
-He paid children a nickel for every barrel they brought to his trucks.
+However, he did obtain liquor, which was dumped overboard in partially full barrels that floated to Long Island as ships entered New York Harbor.
+Diamond paid children a nickel for every barrel they brought to his trucks.

-Following the death of Jacob "Little Augie" Orgen, Diamond oversaw bootleg alcohol sales in downtown Manhattan.
+Following the death of Jacob "Little Augie" Orgen, Diamond oversaw illegal alcohol sales in downtown Manhattan via the Hotsy Totsy Club, an establishment partly owned by Diamond on Broadway.
 This work brought him into conflict with Dutch Schultz, who wanted to move beyond his base in Harlem.
-He also ran into trouble with other gangs in the city.
-On July 14, 1929 in the New York Broadway Hotsy Totsy Club (partly owned by Diamond), Diamond and fellow gang member Charles Entratta shot three drunken brawlers in the club; two (William Cassidy and Simon Walker) were killed, and one (Peter Cassidy) was severely wounded.
-The club's bartender, three waiters, and the hat check girl "vanished" (one of them was found shot dead in New Jersey).
+Diamond also ran into trouble with other gangs in the city.
+On July 14, 1929, Diamond and fellow gang member Charles Entratta shot three drunken brawlers in the Hotsy Totsy Club; two of the brawlers, William Cassidy and Simon Walker, were killed, while the survivor, Peter Cassidy, was severely wounded.
+The club's bartender, three waiters and the hat check girl "vanished" (one of them was found shot dead in New Jersey).
 Diamond was not charged, but he was forced to close the club.

-In 1930, Diamond and two henchmen kidnapped Grover Parks, a truck driver, in Cairo, New York and demanded to know where he had obtained his load of hard cider.
+In 1930, Diamond and two henchmen kidnapped truck driver Grover Parks in Cairo, New York, demanding to know where he had obtained his load of hard cider.
 When Parks denied carrying anything, Diamond and his men beat and tortured Parks, eventually letting him go.
 A few months later, Diamond was charged with the kidnapping of James Duncan.
-He was sent to Catskill, New York for his first trial, but he was acquitted.
+He was sent to Catskill, New York, for his first trial, but he was acquitted.
 However, he was convicted in a federal case on related charges and sentenced to four years in jail.
-In a third trial, in Troy, New York, he was acquitted.
+Diamond was tried in December 1931 in Troy, New York, also for kidnapping, but was once again acquitted.